lebogan/netblog/README.md

 $ source ~/.bashrc (one time only)
 ```
 The installation script will symbolically link the program, netblog, to the
 location, /usr/local/bin.
-The empty database is installed in $HOME/netblog_db.
+An empty database is installed in $HOME/netblog_db
+if one doesn't already exist.
+Environment variables, DB_DIR and DATABASE_URL,
-An environment variable, DATABASE_URL, is added to .bashrc for exporting
-into the user's session.
-Either `source .bashrc` or log out and back in.
-This
+are added to .bashrc for exporting into the user's session.
+Either `source .bashrc`
-is how the application finds the database.
+or log out and back in.
+This is how the application finds the database.

 To update, just run ***install.sh*** in the netblog directory.
 The script pulls a fresh
 copy from GitHub or BitBucket and since the app is symbolically linked, you're finished.

-For completeness, a backup script, backup_db.sh, is provided to both backup the
-entire database in a .bak file and dump the main table into a .sql file.
-These files are timestamped and maybe should be committed to a
-source repository like git.
-Add this script to cron for automation.

-Additionally, since the backup files can grow over time, files older than 90 days
-can be deleted after the current backup process runs.
-Just check the prune box
-under the `Backup` tab.

-> ### Installation on Debian and Ubuntu
+> ### Installation on Ubuntu
 > The compiled binary will not run on Ubuntu as is.
 It complains about libpcre.so.1
 > not being available.
 It will have to be compiled with Crystal which may or may not
 > be [installed](https://devdocs.io/crystal/docs/installation/on_debian_and_ubuntu).